Brightspace/d2l-license-checker/README.md

 1. `"manualOverrides"`: object where each key is a package name and version (see above example), and the value is a valid SPDX ID.
 You might want to use this to manually specify the license of a package for which the license is not specified or for which it uses the wrong license identifier.

-1. `"chechDev"`: set to true if you want dev dependencies to be checked as well (false by default)
+1. `"checkDev"`: set to true if you want dev dependencies to be checked as well (false by default)

-2. `"checkProd"`: set to false if you want exclude prod dependencies from being checked (true by default)
+2. `"checkProd"`: set to false if you want exclude production dependencies from being checked (true by default)

 In addition to the SPDX IDs, you can use the strings `Public-Domain` and `Project-Owner`: